Somalia on edge as president, PM clash over intelligence chief | Law-Order

 Somalia on edge as president, PM clash over intelligence chief

-The open row between President Mohamed Abdullahi Mohamed and Prime Minister Mohammed Hussein Roble, nominally over a murder investigation, marks an escalation of months of tensions between them in a country already riven by militant attacks and clan rivalries.
-It was triggered on Monday when Roble suspended Fahad Yasin, the director of the National Intelligence Service Agency (NISA), saying he had failed to deliver a report on the case of one of its agents who disappeared in June.
+The open row between President Mohamed Abdullahi Mohamed and Prime Minister Mohammed Hussein Roble, nominally over a murder investigation, marks an escalation of months of tension between them in a country already riven by militant attacks and clan rivalries.
+On Monday, Roble suspended Fahad Yasin, director of the National Intelligence Service Agency (NISA), saying he had failed to deliver a report on the case of an agent who disappeared in June.

 - Country: